 Please be aware that communications over the internet, such as e-mails or webmails, are not secure unless they have been encrypted.

 Your communications may route through a number of countries before being delivered- this is the nature of the internet.
 We cannot accept responsibility for any unauthorised access or loss of personal information that is beyond our control.

 It may be necessary to transfer your personal information to other group companies or service providers located outside of the European Economic Area.
 The data protection and other laws of these countries may not be as comprehensive as those in the UK or the EEA- in these instances we will take steps to ensure that your privacy rights are respected.

 You can write to us at any time to obtain details of the personal information that we may hold about you.
 Please write to the Data Protection Officer at Silkhouse Court, Tithebarn Street, Liverpool, L2 2QW.
 Please provide your name, address and policy number and tell us what information you would like.

 We will take all reasonable steps to confirm your identity before providing you with details of any personal information we may hold about you.
 Please provide two forms of identification such as a copy of a driving license, passport, or document containing your signature, and a copy of a recent utility bill that confirms your address.

 In accordance with the Data Protection Act 1998 we are entitled to charge £10 to cover the administration costs.
 Please make cheques payable to Groves, John and Westrup Limited.

 We reserve the right to amend or modify this Privacy Statement at any time and in response to changes in applicable law.

-If you have any enquiry about our data protection and privacy practise please write to the Data Manager as above.
+If you have any enquiry about our data protection and privacy practise please write to the Data Protection Officer as above.